agrawal-prateek/Robot/README.md

-# Linux AI
+# Robot

-LinuxAI is a Assistant for Linux systems.
-It's similiar to **Google Assistant for Android** and **Cortana for Microsoft Windows**.

-Currently Ubuntu and Debian based operating systems are supported with this software.
+It's a Software for Robot which can interact with human and do many things.

+## Requirements

+- Radspberry pi with one of these operation sytems
+    - Raspbian
+    - Noobs
+    - Ubunt Mate
+- Display (3.0 - 3.2 Inch)
+- USB Microphone
+- Speakers(Loud but smaller in size)
+- Various Sensors

 ## Installation Procedure

+- Install OS on raspberry pi
- First open terminal in the project directory.
+- Open terminal in **/home/pi**
+- Make sure to have stable internet connection

- Next install the software by typing the following command
+- Now install the software by typing the following command

 	bash install.sh

-**Note: Installation procedure may 15 to 20 minutes.
+**Note: Installation procedure may take 30-35 minutes.
 Make sure that you have stable internet connection.**

-## Launch the software

- You can launch the software either from Start Menu or from command line by typing the following command

-	linuxAI

-## Running the commands

- After launching the software, you can ask or run any task by giving the voice command.
-Press **Run** button to give voic command.
-Here are some examples:

-- Ok, open calculator
-- open settings
-- Send an email please!
-- Pleae tell me, how to make tea
-- How is wether today
-- Play the music
-- what is my current location
+## Using Robot

+Connect all hardware parts of the robot and finally you can use it.
+If you are confused then ask to robot that **What can you do**.
+It will give some hints.

-If you find any bug or any idea for further improvement in this software, you can contact me on
+##### If you find any bug or any idea for further improvement in this software, you can contact me on

 [prateekagrawal89760@gmail.com ](mailto://prateekagrawal89760@gmail.com)